NeoGranular/lanyon/_posts/2016-10-09-martial-god-chapter-01-54.md

 “Yiming, forty years ago, your grandfather came to Tai Cang county alone with this blade,” He Wude patted the blade and continued as his grandeur ascended to the clouds, “Relying on this blade, I established this big foundation for He family.
 Back then, I had already decided that this blade would be passed onto the most promising young ones of the family and allow this blade to witness the rise of our He family,” Raising his head, he faintly smiled and continued, “I can use this blade to lay the foundation of He family, can you use this blade to prosper and protect the family?”

-He Yiming opened his mouth, but seeing the hopeful gaze of his mouth, he respectfully extended both his hands and received this exceedingly heavy blade from his grandfather’s hand.
+He Yiming opened his mouth, but seeing the hopeful gaze of his grandfather, he respectfully extended both his hands and received this exceedingly heavy blade from his grandfather’s hand.

 Looking at the shining edge of the blade, He Yiming felt that he’d not merely accepted a blade but a responsibility, a duty that he’d to tend throughout his entire lifetime as a member of He family.